Frontier-Stageworks/opentrackio-proof/opentrackio_parser/README.md

 # opentrackio_parser — Parser Verification

-Lean 4 formal model of the [OpenTrackIO](https://github.com/SMPTE/ris-osvp-metadata-camdkit) v1.0.1 JSON sample data model over a verified `JsonValue` AST: decoders, encoders, roundtrip theorems, a `WellFormedSampleJson` predicate, normalization/idempotence theorems, and an executable harness.
+Lean 4 formal model of the [OpenTrackIO](https://github.com/SMPTE/ris-osvp-metadata-camdkit) v1.0.1 JSON sample data model over the project's `JsonValue` AST model: decoders, encoders, roundtrip theorems, a `WellFormedSampleJson` predicate, normalization/idempotence theorems, and an executable harness.

 This is not a verified byte-level JSON parser.
 The model operates on an already-parsed `JsonValue` AST.
 Byte-level JSON parsing, numeric upper bounds, regex constraints, and